privacyidea/privacyidea-credential-provider/doc/configuration.rst

 In some cases it can be useful to log sensitive data (e.g. passwords) to find the cause of a problem.
 By default, sensitive data is not logged.
 Instead it is only logged if the password contains a value.
 To log sensitive data aswell, create a new registry key of type *REG_SZ* with the name *log_sensitive* and a value of *1*.
 This can be deleted after creating a log file.

-.. rubric:: Footnotes

-.. [#f1] The Filter is the component that defines, if only the privacyIDEA Credential Provider is be available for login.
-If the
-         Filter is not installed, then the privacyIDEA Credential Provider and all other credential providers are available.